All posts

 Article 14: Independent Personal Services

-Article 14 addresses income from professional services or other independent activities.
-A resident of one country performing independent services in the other country is taxable in the other country only if they have a "fixed base" regularly available to them there, or if they are present in the other country for 183 days or more in any twelve-month period.
+Article 14 covers professional services and independent activities.
+You are only taxable in the other country if you have a "fixed base" regularly available there, or if you spend 183+ days there in any twelve-month period.

-For Turkish freelancers and consultants operating through US LLCs: if services are performed entirely from Turkey, Article 14 provides additional protection against US taxation — even if the LLC itself is a US entity.
-The income is taxable only in Turkey.
+For Turkish freelancers and consultants with US LLCs: if all work is performed from Turkey, Article 14 adds another layer of protection against US taxation.
+Income is taxable only in Turkey.

 Article 23: Elimination of Double Taxation

 When income is taxable in both countries (because a PE or fixed base exists), Article 23 provides relief through the credit method.
-Turkey allows a credit for US taxes paid on income that is also subject to Turkish tax, limited to the amount of Turkish tax attributable to that income.
+Turkey allows a credit for US taxes paid, capped at the Turkish tax attributable to that same income.

-The mechanics: if a Turkish founder's US LLC has a PE in the US and the US taxes $50,000 of attributable profits at the US effective rate, the founder claims a credit against their Turkish tax liability for the US tax paid.
-The credit cannot exceed the Turkish tax otherwise payable on the same income.
+Example: your US LLC has a PE in the US, and the US taxes $50,000 of attributable profits.
+You claim a credit against your Turkish tax liability for the US tax paid.
+The credit cannot exceed what Turkey would have charged on the same income.

-In the more common scenario — no US PE, no US tax — Article 23 is not needed.
-Turkey taxes the full income, and no credit mechanism is triggered.
+In the more common scenario — no US PE, no US tax — Article 23 never comes into play.
+Turkey taxes the full income.

 Why This Treaty Is Relatively Favorable

-• No hybrid entity mismatch: Unlike the Canada-US treaty, where the CRA treats US LLCs as foreign corporations (creating a classification gap), Turkey's approach of taxing the individual on worldwide income regardless of entity classification avoids the mismatch.
-Turkey does not need to "look through" the LLC — it taxes the person directly.
+• No hybrid entity mismatch: Canada's CRA treats US LLCs as foreign corporations, creating a classification gap that has wrecked many Canadian founders' tax planning.
+Turkey avoids this entirely by taxing the individual on worldwide income regardless of entity classification.
+No need to "look through" the LLC.

-• Clear PE threshold: The treaty's PE definition is conventional and well-understood.
-Turkish founders who operate purely from Turkey face minimal PE risk.
+• Clean PE threshold: The PE definition is conventional and well-understood.
+Operate purely from Turkey and PE risk is minimal.

-• Credit method works cleanly: When US tax is paid (PE situations), the credit mechanism under Article 23 is straightforward — no complex "underlying tax" calculations like those required under some treaties.
+• Simple credit method: When US tax is paid (PE situations), the Article 23 credit mechanism is straightforward.
+None of the "underlying tax" calculations that make some treaties a nightmare to apply.

-The treaty does not, however, address currency conversion rules, which Turkey's domestic law governs entirely.
+The treaty does not address currency conversion rules.
+That is entirely Turkey's domestic law.

 📊